About The Stair Society

 The Stair Society, Scotland's leading legal history society, was founded in 1934 to encourage the study and advance the knowledge of the history of Scots Law by the publication of original documents and by the reprinting and editing of works of sufficient rarity or importance.

-The Society, a registered charity, has produced some 60 volumes, aiming to publish a volume each year (although this is not guaranteed).
+The Society, a registered charity, has produced over 65 volumes, aiming to publish a volume each year (although this is not guaranteed).
 Some of these are of antiquarian interest, while others are of wider intellectual and historical significance.

 All our books are accessible free to members in electronic form on the HeinOnline legal database, after an interval of three years following hardback publication.
-This presently covers volumes 1 to 57.
-Volume 58 will be added later this year.
+This presently covers volumes 1 to 65.

 At our annual meeting each November a distinguished lecturer is invited to give an address, which is followed by lunch for members and their guests.